StartApp-SDK/android-applovin-mediation/readme.md

 # Start.io mediation adapter for AppLovin MAX

-This library lets you serve ads to your apps from StartApp network via AppLovin MAX integration.
+This library lets you serve ads to your apps from Start.io (formerly StartApp) network via AppLovin MAX mediation.

 ## Supported formats